I live in a house with big sliding glass doors that invite fresh air to wash freely through the home.

 We held each other’s gaze for a while.
 In that tranquil moment, I realized that this little bird was a great teacher.

-From time-to-time we human beings become trapped on our journeys.
+From time to time, we human beings become trapped on our journeys.
 We find ourselves in unfamiliar places, seemingly ensnared by the vagaries of life.

 Mother Nature has given humans an immense gift.
-Our prefrontal cortex differentiates us from other early mammals.
-With practice, we learn to operate from this powerful part of our brain, in a state we call mindfulness.
+Our prefrontal cortex differentiates us from other mammals.
+With practice, we learn to operate from this powerful part of our brain in a state we call mindfulness.
 This most recently evolved area in our brain serves as a refuge from the chaos of our own neurobiology—a place where we escape helplessness, calmly aware of our own thoughts and emotions.